Top things to do in the Philippines

 Once you're in the Caticlan Airport or Kalibo Airport, you have to travel to Caticlan Jetty Port, the main jump-off point to Boracay.
 From there, you will ride a boat going to Boracay Island.
-Then you will travel by land to get to White Beach.
+Then you will travel by land to get to the famous Boracay beach.

 This is the closest airport going to Boracay's White Beach.
 However, it's not located on the island itself.
 From Caticlan Airport, take a 10-15 minute tricycle ride going to Caticlan Jetty Port.

-This airport is farther from Caticlan Jetty Port but is preferred by some travelers since the airfare is cheaper compared to flying to Caticlan Airport.
+This airport is farther from Caticlan Jetty Port but is preferred by some travelers since the airfare is cheaper than flying to Caticlan Airport.
 From Kalibo, you can either ride a bus or a van going to Caticlan Jetty Port.
 Travel time is around 2 hours.

-White Beach stretches at approximately a total of 4km of white fine sand and crystal blue water that can be truly considered as world-class.
-It houses different varieties of hotels and beach resorts – ranging from the most luxurious 5-star hotels to the most affordable hostels.
+White Beach stretches at approximately 4km of white fine sand and crystal blue water that can be truly considered world-class.
+It houses different Boracay hotels and beach resorts – ranging from the most luxurious 5-star hotels in the Philippines to the most affordable hostels.

 It is divided into 3 areas: Station 1, 2, and 3.
-Each section has something to offer depending on your preference in terms of ambiance, activities to do, and budget.
+Each section has something to offer depending on your preference regarding ambiance, activities to do, and budget.

 Photo by Discovery Shores Boracay

-Some of the top hotels located here are Discovery Shores Boracay, The Lind Boracay, Astoria, and White Beach Villas.
+Some of the top Station 1 hotels located are Discovery Shores Boracay, The Lind Boracay, Astoria, and White Beach Villas.

 Photo by The District Boracay

-Situated in the middle, it is deemed to be the heart of White Beach since this is where you can find most of the restaurants, shopping areas, and beach bars.
+Situated in the middle, it is deemed to be the heart of White Beach since you can find most restaurants, shopping areas, and beach bars.

-D’Mall which is the popular shopping center on the island is in Station 2 hence this part of White Beach becomes over-crowded at times.
+D’Mall, the popular shopping center on the island, is in Station 2; hence, this part of White Beach becomes overcrowded.
 But if you are looking for places to stay near where the action is, then Station 2 is your best bet.

 You can choose amongst accommodations such as The District Boracay, Hennan Garden Resort, HeyJude Boracay Resort, and La Carmela de Boracay.